Financial planning tools and services to put you on the path to the future you want

 What is it that you fear most about retirement?
 Do you worry about running out of money?
 Are you concerned that you might need long term care and won’t be able to afford the costs and that you will become a burden on your family?

 If you answered yes to either or both of those questions, you are not alone.
-These are the most common retirement fears and the concerns are frankly well founded.
+These are the most common retirement fears.

 The good news is that there is something fairly straightforward that you can do to help alleviate these very real anxieties.
 Longevity annuities, also known as old age annuities, longevity insurance, qualified longevity annuity contracts (QLAC), deferred lifetime annuities and even other names are a compelling way to plan a long life in retirement.

-Longevity annuities are a powerful way to hedge against “longevity risk,” or the possibility of outliving one’s savings or needing to fund long term care.
+Somewhat due to unsavory sales tactics, annuities have developed a bad rap.
+However, longevity annuities can be a powerful way to hedge against “longevity risk,” or the possibility of outliving one’s savings or needing to fund long term care.